Roger-random/Sawppy_Rover/docs/AssembleRocker.md

 **Estimated Time:** 30 minutes each * 2 sides = 1 hour total

+You will use the 161mm and 182mm extrusions for this.

+You will also need the Bogie End, Front Corner, and the Rocker printed parts.

 ![Rocker parts](images/Rocker01-Parts.jpg)

 Aluminum beam to link to bogie.
+The 161mm extrusion goes between the Bogie End and the straight side of the Rocker.

 ![Rocker link to bogie](images/Rocker02-Rear.jpg)

 Aluminum beam to link to front corner.
+The 182mm extrusion goes between the angled side of the Rocker and the Front Corner.

 ![Rocker link to front wheel](images/Rocker03-Front.jpg)